Nalinc/the-midnight-paper/papers/Surround-See:Enabling_Peripheral_Vision_on_Smartphones_during_Active_Use.md

     - Upon extracting the user’s hand contour, the user’s fingertips were detected by searching through the contour points, and identifying those with a curvature less than a threshold value (e.g. 50˚)
     - It can detect the finger’s up-and-down (vertical) motion by calculating the distance from the detected fingertip to the center of the omni-directional image, where an increase in the distance indicates that the finger is moving upward, and a decrease means the opposite.
   - Recognizing hand postures: A hand posture is recognized by counting the number of detected fingertips.
-  - Detecting pinching: Pinch is detected using Wilson’s method, where a pinch is recognized when there is a connected blob inside a hand contour Pinch can be used as a ‘mouse click’ to confirm an action or to trigger a command.
+  - Detecting pinching: **Pinch is detected using Wilson’s method**, where a pinch is recognized when there is a connected blob inside a hand contour Pinch can be used as a ‘mouse click’ to confirm an action or to trigger a command.
 - Detecting User Activities in the Periphery
-  - They used  optical flow for Motion Detection , where the spreading of the motion vectors indicated that Surround-See was being placed closer to the user and the gathering of the motion vectors indicated that Surround-See was being moved away from the user.
+  - **They used  optical flow for Motion Detection**, where the spreading of the motion vectors indicated that Surround-See was being placed closer to the user and the gathering of the motion vectors indicated that Surround-See was being moved away from the user.
   - Remote gesturing assumes the phone is sitting on a stable platform such as a table and that the view is uncluttered.
 This allows us to use background subtraction to remove any skin-color noise in the background.
   - Posture for Speed-dialing
   - Location-based Messaging